-Vets Beyond Borders supports animal welfare and animal birth control & anti-rabies (ABC-AR) projects in various other locations around the world through the recruitment of skilled volunteers for our VetMatch Partner Organisations.
+Vets Beyond Borders supports animal welfare and animal birth control / anti-rabies (ABC-AR) projects in various other locations around the world through the recruitment of skilled volunteers for our VetMatch Partner Organisations.
+There is more information on ABC-AR further down this page.

-Please watch the presentation above to learn HOW VETMATCH WORKS.
+Please watch the presentation above to learn HOW the VETMATCH PROGRAM WORKS.

 We have positions for VETS and VET NURSES in the following confirmed places and dates: